-7. Network Management
+7 Network Management

-7.1.
-General Requirements

-- 7.1.1.
+- 7.1 General Requirements - 7.1.1.
 In partnership with DBHDD, the Contractor's network management program will eliminate or reduce network-related barriers that impede Recipient and individual progress toward recovery and independence goals. - 7.1.2.
-The Contractor will review applications for prospective agencies seeking to provide services as well as for existing Providers that request expansion, monitor network demand, conduct State and regional network adequacy analysis, maintain electronic and hardcopy Provider resource directories, identify service gaps, monitor Provider compliance with DBHDD and DCH network-related requirements, and provide DBHDD with network development assistance. - 7.1.3.
+The Contractor will review applications for prospective agencies seeking to provide services as well as for existing Providers that request expansion, monitor network demand, conduct State and regional network adequacy analysis, maintain electronic Provider resource directories, identify service gaps, monitor Provider compliance with DBHDD and DCH network-related requirements, and provide DBHDD with network development assistance. - 7.1.3.
 On behalf of DBHDD, and as relevant to this section, the Contractor will interact with all Providers as DBHDD's administrative agent.
 DBHDD will maintain its role as the contracting authority with network Providers.

-7.2.
-Operational Requirements
+7.2 Operational Requirements

 - 7.2.1.
 Conduct Medicaid and State Provider pre-qualifications reviews. - 7.2.2.
 Perform HCBS provider qualification verification. - 7.2.3.
 Provide technical assistance and training to Providers as indicated specific to enrollment requirements. - 7.2.4.
-Maintain a complete and current Provider Network database that tracks, at a minimum, provider demographics, services approved, licenses, key staff, service sites, and counties served as well as status of accreditation and for some IDD Providers, their compliance with the standards review process. - 7.3.
-Medicaid and State-Funded BH and IDD Provider Prequalification
+Maintain a complete and current Provider Network database that tracks, at a minimum, provider demographics, services approved, licenses, key staff, service sites, and counties served as well as status of accreditation and for some IDD Providers, their compliance with the standards review process. - 7.2.5.
+Provide program oversight of the Georgia Housing Voucher (GHV) program as it relates to the following: landlord (LL) network management and data entry, LL network reporting and related activities, oversight and management of claims issues and activities, management of escalated issues with LL regarding claims and payment issues.
+Provide utilization management (UM) services, including the creation of authorizations for newly enrolled GHV recipients.
+Additionally, the contractor will prepare and render the Notice to Proceed (NTP) documentation and notify, in writing, the Individual, provider(s) and DBHDD, as appropriate, and via the method defined by DBHDD.
+The UM activities will be conducted for newly enrolled Individuals. - 7.2.5.1 The anticipated annual volume for newly enrolled Individuals is approximately 1050 annually.
+The staffing is outlined in Georgia Hospital to housing (H2H) Proposal. - 7.3 Medicaid and State-Funded BH and IDD Provider Prequalification

-- 7.3.1.
-For Medicaid FFS and non-Medicaid (BH and IDD) Providers, the Contractor will host routine Provider fora in central locations to inform prospective providers of the application policies and procedures as well as information regarding services that are being highlighted for recruitment of providers.
-The Contractor will pre-qualify providers applying to deliver or expand covered services or sites to the BH and IDD populations. - 7.3.2.
-Currently, open enrollment is completed on a semi-annual basis.
-The current policies for BH and IDD provider enrollment will be rewritten to allow more frequent enrollment for new Providers and allow continuous expansion for existing Providers.
-For FY 13, the following numbers of applications DBHDD processed by disability category for new and existing Providers were:
+- 7.3.1 For Medicaid FFS and non-Medicaid (BH and IDD) Providers, the Contractor will host routine Provider fora in central locations to inform prospective providers of the application policies and procedures as well as information regarding services that are being highlighted for recruitment of providers.
+The Contractor will pre-qualify providers applying to deliver or expand covered services or sites to the BH and IDD populations. - 7.3.2 To prequalify providers, the Contractor will validate the provider's submitted information relative to the DBHDD Policy and Medicaid State Plan qualifications under direction from DBHDD, in agreement with DCH. - 7.3.3 Contractor will work collaboratively with designated DBHDD staff regarding site visits for specific services prior to recommending approval or denial.